iglesiasmarianod/openvario-ahrs/README.md

 # Copyright

-The majority of the code is based on the Linux-MPU9150 sample app by Pansenti.
+The MPU9150 driver layer code is based on the Linux-MPU9150 sample app by Pansenti.
 Original source is unavailable, but license file is intact.

 The code uses the InvenSense Embedded Motion Driver v5.1.1 SDK